The bathroom is a really scary place for a senior who is losing his or her independence.

 Why I recommend this model specifically:

 - Easy to install!
 Simply clamp the bar onto your tub edge.
-It uses rubber lined pads so that it doesn’t damage the tub surface.
-Just check it every now and then to make sure it is still tight.
+It uses rubber-lined pads so that it doesn’t damage the tub surface.
+Just check it every now and then to ensure it is still tight.

 - Easy to use!
 Just hold onto the 6″ handle as you step in and out of the tub.
 This helps you balance yourself and makes you more stable.

 A product like this is best if you just need some help getting over the tub edge.
 If you have difficulty standing for a shower, this won’t be as helpful

 3. Carousel Sliding Transfer Bench with Swivel Seat

 A sliding bath and shower chair truly offer you the most secure and safe way to enter the tub and shower.

 Transfer benches allow you to remain seated during the entire bathing process – from getting in the tub to getting out.
 No need for scooting, shifting, or standing.
 This device does all the work for you.

 Here’s why a sliding transfer bench is better than a standard shower chair: